ctzitzas/locker/README.md

 `bundler`

-terminal_locker also needs the following gems installed to run sucessfully:
+Locker also needs the following gems installed to run sucessfully:

 `"rspec", "~> 3.10"`